-(10) Disturbed land areas of less than 10,000 square feet in size; however, the board of supervisors may reduce this exception to a smaller area of disturbed land or qualify the conditions under which this exception shall apply.
+(10) Disturbed land areas of less than 10,000 square feet in size or less than 2,500 square feet within the Town of Orange, the Town of Gordonsville or on any property with a residential zoning classification.
+The board of supervisors may reduce this exception to a smaller area of disturbed land or qualify the conditions under which this exception shall apply.

 (11) Installation of fence and sign posts or telephone and electric poles and other kinds of posts or poles.